Index of Medieval Art

 Scheduled speakers

-Anca Vasiliu, [Respondent] Director of Research, CNRS, Sorbonne Université
+Anca Vasiliu, Director of Research, CNRS, Sorbonne Université, Respondent.

-The conference schedule and other details will be posted in the fall.
+A detailed conference schedule and other details will be posted in soon.
 We hope you can join us!